Support Us Button Widget

 Photo via @reececliff.diner

-We hope you’ve got your forks ready, Lakelanders, because Thursday, March 14 is Pi Day.
+We hope you’ve got your forks ready, Lakelanders, because Friday, March 14 is Pi Day.
+Luckily for you, we have just the place to celebrate: Reececliff Diner.

 What is Pi Day?